DISASTER RECOVERY BUSINESS CONTINUITY

 Business continuity focuses on a company’s ability to remain in operation, or recover to an operational state, during or following a disaster.
 Business continuity plans are comprehensive, consider all essential functions of a business, and can provide solutions to long-term challenges—such as supply chain breakdowns or employee illness—that that the potential to disrupt business operations.

 WHAT’S THE DIFFERENCE BETWEEN

 Although disaster recovery is data-centric and business continuity is business-centric, the concepts go hand in hand.
 In fact, disaster recovery is only one part of a company’s business continuity plan.
 Business continuity puts procedures and technology in place that allow companies to work through a disaster while disaster recovery uses that technology to backup, store, and recover business critical data.

 Disaster recovery answers the questions of where your company’s data is, when that data was last backed up, and how it will take to restore that data.

 Business continuity considers the competitive nature of business and is structured to prevent companies from experiencing significant amounts of downtime.
 A business continuity plan defines what a disaster is and who can declare a disaster within your company.
 It also specifies where and how employees will work, and the tools available to do their jobs if your business experiences a disaster.

 DISASTER RECOVERY AND BUSINESS CONTINUITY PLAN?

-Disaster recovery and business continuity protect your company’s ability to make money by protecting your company’s data, employees, and public image.
+Disaster recovery and business continuity is a critical element of effective IT design.
+Disaster recovery and business continuity protects your company’s ability to make money by protecting your company’s data, employees, and public image.

 A disaster recovery and business continuity plan will get your business back to work sooner by reducing the amount of downtime following a disaster.
 According to the U.S. Small Business Administration, 25 percent of businesses that experience a disaster will never reopen.